jackburton79/ocs-agent/README.md

       -t, --tag <TAG>                    Specify tag.
 Will be ignored by server if a value already exists --nosoftware                   Do not retrieve installed software

-          --new-agent-string             Use new agent string (warning: requires changes in OCS-NG configuration) --agent-string <string>        Specify custom HTTP agent string
+          --agent-string <string>        Specify custom HTTP agent string

       -d, --daemonize                    Detach from running terminal